JuliaManifolds/Manifolds.jl/docs/src/tutorials/working-in-charts.md

 ### Differentials and adjoints of the logarithmic map

 Let $q=\exp_p(X)$.
-The logarithmic-map helpers return Jacobi-field solutions whose covariant derivative at time `0.0` is the requested differential.
-For the base-point differential, `jacobi_Yc` represents a vector at $p$; for the argument differential it represents a vector at $q$ in the final chart.
-Since the short geodesic above does not switch charts, both use the same induced basis here.
+The logarithmic map helpers return Jacobi field solutions whose covariant derivative at time `0.0` is the requested differential.
+For the base point differential, `jacobi_Yc` represents a vector at $p$; for the argument differential it represents a vector at $q$ in the final chart.

 ``` julia
 dlog_basepoint_solution = Manifolds.solve_chart_differential_log_basepoint(